dzeiocom/simple-icons-astro/README.md

-# lucide-astro
+# Simple Icons Astro

-Astro library to get the Lucide.dev icons to the Astro Framework
+Astro library to get the Simple Icons to the Astro Framework

 _We follow the Lucide versions for our release, with the exception of the patches_

 ## Installation

 ```
-npm i lucide-astro
+npm i simple-icons-astro
 ```

 ```
-yarn add lucide-astro
+yarn add simple-icons-astro
 ```

 ## Usage